Learning the Influence Graph of a Markov Process that Randomly Resets to the Past: Simulation results

 \subsection{Choice of Parameter $\kappa$}

 The threshold parameter $\kappa$ for \textbf{PIMRecGreedy} is selected via cross-validation on a labeled/held-out dataset, by choosing the value that maximizes a suitable performance metric (here, the probability of full graph recovery).
 Similar parameter tuning is required in other graphical model learning methods, such as the regularization parameter $\lambda$ in $RWL$ \cite{ravikumar2010ising} and the local separator size $\eta$ in the $CVDT$ algorithm \cite{anandkumar2012ising}.
-Cross-validation results on ring and line graphs with 10 nodes are shown in Fig.\ref{fig:3} and Fig.\ref{fig:4}, corresponding to $d=5, \overline{M}=1$ and $d=10, \overline{M}=2$, respectively
+Cross-validation results on ring and line graphs with 10 nodes are shown in Fig. 5, for $d=10 \text{ and }\overline{M}=2$.